brson/rust-contract-comparison/blog/parity-ink.md

 to http://localhost:3001
 and it all seems to work.

-The canvas-ui app has a several-step intro on first-connect, but while I've been getting things set up I skipped through it without reading.
+The canvas-ui app has a several-step explanatory intro on first-connect, but while I've been getting things set up I skipped through it without reading.
 Now I don't know how to get back to it.